Academics > College of Natural Sciences, Mathematics, and Health > Department of Physical Sciences

 The competition will occur on Concord University's campus in Athens, WV (driving directions).
 The most convenient parking for the event is located in Lot 1 and Lot 2 adjacent to building 12, the Science Building.

 Preliminary Competition Day Schedule

 On the day of the high school competition, check-in will be from 11 am to 1:00 pm in the lobby of Concord's Student Center building.
 The welcome and keynote speaker will begin at 1:00 pm in the Student Center ballroom.
 The competition will begin at 2:00 pm in the nearby Science Building and is expected to last approximately 5-6 hours.
-The final rounds of competition will take place back in the ballroom.
+The final rounds of competition will take place in Science Building room 400.

 For Winning Teams at the Preliminary Competition

 The state-level West Virginia Regional Science Bowl (WVSB) for high school teams will take place on February 7-8, 2020.
 Participation will be limited to a maximum of 2 teams per high school and 24 teams total.
 The top three winning teams from RESA 1 and the top three from RESA 4 area may be invited by the WVSB coordinators to advance from the Concord-hosted preliminary competition to the state-level (regional) competition.
 The same is true for RESA 2, 3, 5, 6, 7, & 8 at their respective preliminary competitions.
 Teams may not compete in the state-level science bowl if they have not previously participated in a preliminary competition.